shirokumakur0/shirokumakur0.github.io/_pages/cv.md

 Work Experience
 ======
 * Apr.
-2021 -- : Research fellowship for young scientists (DC1)
+2021 -- present: Research fellowship for young scientists (DC1)
   * Japan society for the promotion of science
+* Apr.
+2021 -- present: Research assistant
+  * Graduate school of engineering, the University of Tokyo
 * Nov.
 2020 -- Mar.
 2021: Technical assistant
   * Gradiate school of engineering, the University of Tokyo
 * Dec.
 2018 -- Sep.
 2020: Research part-timer 2